projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

 ## Getting started on GKE with RBAC
-The following steps will allow you to follow the instructions for [getting started on GKE](../getting-started-on-gke/) with the addition of [Kubernetes role-based access control](https://kubernetes.io/docs/admin/authorization/rbac/).
-Only the steps which are new or different are included below.
+The steps below extend the instructions for [getting started on GKE](../getting-started-on-gke/) with the addition of [Kubernetes role-based access control](https://kubernetes.io/docs/admin/authorization/rbac/).
+Only the steps which are new or different for RBAC are included.

 ### TL;DR
 1. create a GKE cluster with Kubernetes v1.8+ (defaults to RBAC)